7th Scheduling for Large Scale Systems Workshop

 The workshop will be structured as a set of thematic half-day sessions, mainly focused on scheduling and algorithms for large-scale systems.
 In addition to the talks (about 20 minutes each),plenty of time would be left for informal discussion and exchanges.

 The workshop is by invitation only and there will be no registration fee.
-Funding from INRIA, ENS Lyon and The University of Pittsburgh is able to cover the cost of the meals and social events of all participants, including a reception on Wednesday night, a dinner cruise on Thursday and an excursion on Friday (possibly to Frank Lloyd Wright’s Fallingwater house).
+Funding from INRIA, ENS Lyon and The University of Pittsburgh is able to cover the cost of the meals and social events of all participants, including a reception on Wednesday night, a dinner cruise on Thursday and an excursion on Friday to Frank Lloyd Wright’s Fallingwater house.

 Organizing Committee